wpengine/base-images-public/linters/yamllint/README.md

 configuration
 =============

-If run from a directory with a .yamllint configuration file, it will not be picked up automatically by passing mounting the directory/file when running.
+If run from a directory with a .yamllint configuration file, it will not be picked up automatically by mounting the directory/file when running.
 There is already a .yamllint file in the image, so it only needs to be overridden to work correctly.

 ```
 docker run --rm -v `pwd`:/workspace -v /full/path/to/.yammllint:/yamllint/.yamllint wpengine/yamllint /workspace